Cyberax/ZunoSomfy/README.md

 ### Serial port connection

 First, set up the Z-Uno shield to operate in RS-485 mode by following the directions in the manual.
-We can not use the built-in UART because of a highly unusual serial mode used by Somfy.
+We can not use the built-in UART because of a highly unusual serial mode used by
+Somfy: 4800 baud, with odd parity.

-The clearly designed set the settings to confuse potential adversaries in case of alien invasion.
+They quite clearly designed the settings to confuse potential adversaries in case of alien invasion.

 So we need to work around this by connecting *pin 7* to *pin 16* and *pin 8* to *pin 15*.
 Then we can set up software serial with the required odd parity calculations on